-- 6.1 Biodiversity is the term which has been used more and more commonly, to include improving the quality and amount of species and habitats of principle importance (local, national and International). - 6.2 Net gain for biodiversity is defined as delivering more or better habitats for biodiversity and demonstrating this through use of the Defra biodiversity metric. - 6.3 It encourages development that delivers biodiversity improvements through habitat creation or enhancement after avoiding or mitigating harm.
-Net gain for biodiversity involves an approach whereby developers work with stakeholders to support their biodiversity goals. - 6.4 Considering how new development can strengthen existing ecological networks is key to providing net gains in biodiversity whilst improving the natural environment's resilience to change.
-New development should explore and implement solutions for preventing and reversing habitat fragmentation across local and landscape scales.
-This may include retaining and enhancing existing habitats and important landscape features on site, such as ponds and hedgerows. - 6.5 Biodiversity net gain is a requirement of policy NE2 (Biodiversity and geodiversity) in the local plan and NPPF 2021 (paragraphs 174d and 180d).
+- 6.1 Biodiversity is the term which is used commonly, to include improving the quality and amount of species and habitats of principle importance (local, national and International). - 6.2 Net gain for biodiversity is defined as delivering more or better habitats for biodiversity and demonstrating this through use of the Defra biodiversity metric.33 - 6.3 It encourages development that delivers biodiversity improvements through habitat creation or enhancement after avoiding or mitigating harm.
+Net gain for biodiversity involves an approach whereby developers work with stakeholders to support their biodiversity goals. - 6.4 Policy NE2 of the adopted local plan sets out the district councils approach to biodiversity.
+A separate biodiversity net gain SPD is being prepared that sets out in detail how the district council will seek to secure and deliver this

-&lt;sup>33 http://publications.naturalengland.org.uk/publication/6049804846366720
+33 http://publications.naturalengland.org.uk/publication/6049804846366720